bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ```

 The `key` is always present while the `payload` is a optional JSON value for arbitrary configuration needs.
-If the feature has no configuration or, no configuration value was matched against the context, the `config` object
+If a feature has no configuration or no configuration value was matched against the context, the config object will be empty.
-will be empty, thus, `key` will be `undefined`.
+Thus, `key` will be `undefined`.
 Make sure to check against this case when trying to use the
 configuration in your application.

 Note that, similar to `isEnabled`, accessing `config` on the object returned by `useFeature()` automatically